Hi I'm Jessica and welcome to my website!

 The first time I baked from scratch was at 11 pm one night several years ago when I made chocolate cupcakes.
 It was an awesome and life altering experience just creating something enjoyable and edible without pre-manufactured ingredients.
 From there I began to explore cooking and baking every single day and grew to fall completely in love with it, and after being asked by some friends and family members for recipes, I decided to start a food blog to share them.
 It grew from a hobby I loved into a business that I am incredibly passionate about.
 My goal today is still to make amazing, well-tested recipes for everyone to try.

-Jessica in the Kitchen gets income from ads, affiliate links and sponsored posts.
+Jessica in the Kitchen gets income from ads, affiliate links, my ebook and sponsored posts.
 You will always see a disclaimer when there is a sponsored post and I have provided a disclaimer on my sidebar.
 All opinions provided are always my own and I only work with companies who I believe fit my own personal convictions as well as Jessica in the Kitchen’s readers perfectly.
 Read my How To Start a Food Blog post to find out more.

 I’m 100% self-taught/mom & grandmother taught!
 Baking and catering for 3 years certainly helped me with time management so I tend to know before starting a meal how long it will take for a reader to make.
 I’ve read several books, received lessons from chefs, done several food tours and watched endless amounts of documentaries on food and I definitely apply this knowledge to the kitchen daily.